-12. The United States and any State Party may withdraw from the Consent Judgment and declare it null and void with respect to that party if the Defendant does not make the Consumer Relief Payments (as that term is defined in Exhibit F (Federal Release)) required under this Consent Judgment and fails to cure such non-payment within thirty days of written notice by the party.

-13. This Court retains jurisdiction for the duration of this Consent Judgment to enforce its terms.
+- 12. The United States and any State Party may withdraw from the Consent Judgment and declare it null and void with respect to that party if the Consumer Relief Payments (as that term is defined in Exhibit F (Federal Release)) required under this Consent Judgment are not made and such non-payment is not cured within thirty days of written notice by the party. - 13.
+This Court retains jurisdiction for the duration of this Consent Judgment to enforce its terms.
 The parties may jointly seek to modify the terms of this Consent Judgment, subject to the approval of this Court.
-This Consent Judgment may be modified only by order of this Court.

-14. The Effective Date of this Consent Judgment shall be the date on which the Consent Judgment has been entered by the Court and has become final and non-appealable.
-An order entering the Consent Judgment shall be deemed final and non-appealable for this purpose if there is no party with a right to appeal the order on the day it is entered.
+This Consent Judgment may be modified only by order of this Court. - 14.
+The Effective Date of this Consent Judgment shall be the date on which the Consent Judgment has been entered by the Court and has become final and non-appealable.
+An order entering the Consent Judgment shall be deemed final and non-appealable for this purpose if there is no party with a right to appeal the order on the day it is entered. - 15.
+This Consent Judgment shall remain in full force and effect for three and one-half years from the date it is entered ("the Term"), at which time Defendant's obligations under the Consent Judgment shall expire, except that, pursuant to Exhibit E, Bank of America, N.A. shall submit a final Quarterly Report for the last quarter or portion thereof falling within the Term and cooperate with the Monitor's review of said report, which shall be concluded no later than six months after the end of the Term.
+Defendant shall have no further obligations under this

-15. This Consent Judgment shall remain in full force and effect for three and one-half years from the date it is entered ("the Term"), at which time the Defendants' obligations under the Consent Judgment shall expire, except that, pursuant to Exhibit E, Defendants shall submit a final Quarterly Report for the last quarter or portion thereof falling within the Term and cooperate with the Monitor's review of said report, which shall be concluded no later than six months after the end of the Term.
-Defendant shall have no further obligations under this Consent Judgment six months after the expiration of the Term, but the Court shall retain jurisdiction for purposes of enforcing or remedying any outstanding violations that are identified in the final Monitor Report and that have occurred but not been cured during the Term.
+Consent Judgment six months after the expiration of the Term, but the Court shall retain jurisdiction for purposes of enforcing or remedying any outstanding violations that are identified in the final Monitor Report and that have occurred but not been cured during the Term.

-16. Except as otherwise agreed in Exhibit B, each party to this litigation will bear its own costs and attorneys' fees associated with this litigation.

-17. Nothing in this Consent Judgment shall relieve Defendant of its obligation to comply with applicable state and federal law.

-18. The parties further agree to the additional terms contained in Exhibit I hereto.

-19. The sum and substance of the parties' agreement and of this Consent Judgment are reflected herein and in the Exhibits attached hereto.
+- 16. Except as otherwise agreed in Exhibit B, each party to this litigation will bear its own costs and attorneys' fees associated with this litigation. - 17.
+Nothing in this Consent Judgment shall relieve Defendant of its obligation to comply with applicable state and federal law. - 18.
+The United States and Defendant further agree to the additional terms contained in Exhibit I hereto. - 19.
+The sum and substance of the parties' agreement and of this Consent Judgment are reflected herein and in the Exhibits attached hereto.
 In the event of a conflict between the terms of the Exhibits and paragraphs 1-18 of this summary document, the terms of the Exhibits shall govern.

-SO ORDERED this \\\\\ day of \\\\\\, 2012
+SO ORDERED this day of , 2012 LIMITED STATES DISTRICT HIDGE

-UNITED STATES DISTRICT JUDGE